Olivia Culpo Shares A Nude Photo And Reveals That Criticism For Showing Too Much Skin Makes Her Insecure

 So grateful for another year with my @si_swimsuit family.
 Thank you so much for the opportunity❤️ I always become so overwhelmed with gratitude when I think about how I always dreamed of shooting this!!!!!!!
 Thank you so much @mj_day and also thank you @yutsai88 for not yelling at me all day like you did on model squad ????????I love you guys!!!!

-In addition to showing some skin for her Maxim Mexico photo shoot, Olivia Culpo has been busy posing for the 2020 Sports Illustrated: Swimsuit Edition.
+In addition to showing some skin for her Maxim Mexico feature, Olivia Culpo has been busy posing for the 2020 Sports Illustrated: Swimsuit Edition.
 As previously reported by The Inquisitr, she risked suffering a wardrobe malfunction in a behind-the-scenes video from one of her photo shoots.